joanhey/AdapterMan/README.md

 - ...
 (Your app?)

 Still testing with more fws and apps.
+Without touch a line of code.

 ## Performance bench
 Results from Techempower benchmark.

-Laravel 8, without touch a line of code.
+Without touch a line of code.

+### Laravel 8

  Fw | Plaintext | Json | Single query | Multiple query | Updates | Fortunes
  -- | --| -- | -- | -- | -- | --